Chathula/simple-bank/README.md

 - We can add multiple environment files to build on different environments
 - We can add migrations instead of `synchronize: true` as it is more secure for production
 - we can disable graphql debug and playground on production
+- Need to update resolver to get formatted currency from cents to euros
+- We can create transaction service as a queue.
+Then we can use it to implement retry failed jobs.
+- Add CI to run tests on Github actions to keep the repository unbreakable